ConnorJamesDawson/Sparta_Projects/Week6/ToDoAPI/README.md

     - Delete - Delete

 - What is the structure of an HTTP request?
 An HTTP response?
-The structure of a HTTP request is: Request Line, Headers, Message Body The structure of a HTTP responce is: A Status Line/Code, Headers, Message Body in Json
+The structure of a HTTP request is: Request Line(URI), Headers, Message Body The structure of a HTTP responce is: A Status Line/Code, Headers, Message Body in Json

 - What are the categories of HTTP response status code?